 - The Buyer recognizes the “Data Protection Guideline for Customers and Suppliers” – retrievable here – as part of this contract.

-- Unless otherwise expressly stated, our quotations shall be without obligation.
+- Unless otherwise expressly stated, RAUMEDIC’s quotations shall be without obligation.
 Samples and specimens shall be for guidance only and be without any commitment.
-Sales contracts and agreements shall only become binding on the basis of our written order confirmation or through our delivery, with our invoice in the latter case substituting the order confirmation.
+Sales contracts and agreements shall only become binding on the basis of RAUMEDIC’s written order confirmation or through RAUMEDIC’s delivery, with the invoice in the latter case substituting the order confirmation.

 - In placing orders the often used expression "as previously supplied" shall in all cases refer to design only and not to price.
 The only acceptable product description shall be the RAUMEDIC article name.
 Additional references to the Buyer’s article names shall not be binding.

-- Any technical advice, verbal or written, provided by us in respect of application shall not be binding – even in relation to any property rights of third parties – and shall not release the Buyer from examining our products with regard to their suitability for the processes and purposes for which he intends to use them.
+- Any technical advice, verbal or written, provided by RAUMEDIC in respect of application shall not be binding – even in relation to any property rights of third parties – and shall not release the Buyer from examining RAUMEDIC products with regard to their suitability for the processes and purposes for which he intends to use them.